Best-transcendence/ft_transcendence/backend/README.md

 This backend is built using a **microservices architecture** with Fastify, Prisma, and SQLite.
 The system is divided into three main services: **Auth Service**, **User Service**, and **API Gateway**.

+## 🧩 Microservices Overview

+The system is structured using a **microservices architecture**, designed to keep concerns separated and services independently deployable.
+Here's how it works from the perspective of a request initiated by the frontend:

+- **Frontend (Port 3000)**
+  A single-page application (SPA) that initiates all requests to the backend.
+  It never talks directly to individual services like Auth or User — instead, it goes through the API Gateway.

+- **API Gateway (Port 3003)**
+  Acts as the **single entry point** for all backend services.
+  - Routes requests to the correct internal microservice
+    - `/auth/*` → Auth Service
+    - `/users/*` → User Service
+  - Validates JWT tokens for protected routes
+  - Adds logging, correlation IDs, and error boundaries
+  - Makes the frontend simpler and more secure

+- **Auth Service (Port 3001)**
+  Handles **user registration, login, and authentication**.
+  - Stores secure credentials (email, hashed password)
+  - Issues and validates JWT tokens
+  - Does not manage user profiles or game data

+- **User Service (Port 3002)**
+  Manages **user profile data and game-related information**.
+  - Stores public info like name, avatar, and bio
+  - Maintains friend relationships, match history, and statistics
+  - Each record is linked to the Auth Service via `authUserId`
+  - Supports a `/users/bootstrap` route for creating a new profile after registration

+This design allows services to evolve independently.
+For example, if we later add a `matchmaking` or `notification` service, the frontend doesn't need to change — it will still just talk to the Gateway.

+Each service uses its own **SQLite database** and is fully decoupled from others except for intentional HTTP-based communication.
+This separation makes the system more robust, maintainable, and easier to scale.

 ## 🏗️ Architecture Overview

 ```